Skip navigation

 Overview

 An incision may be closed with: 1.
 Sutures (stitches) on the outside of the body.
 2. Surgical staples, which provide added strength to the incision.
 3. Sutures on the inside, underneath the skin.
-Small sticky strips (called Steri-strips) may be placed on your skin across the incision line.
-These strips will fall off when the incision has healed.
+Skin adhesive or small sticky strips (called Steri-strips) may be placed on your skin over the incision line.
+The skin adhesive and the sticky strips will fall off when the incision has healed.

 Updated by: Debra G. Wechter, MD, FACS, General Surgery Practice Specializing in Breast Cancer, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.